dbriggsie/tron-monitor/README.md

   <br/>
   Tron Monitor
 </h1>
-Tron Monitor is a monitoring script built in Powershell for checking that your SR Node is producing blocks.
-The script will send an email to alert you if you havent produced blocks for over 2 minutes.
-This will be most useful for Tron Super Representatives & Tron Super Representative Candidates, although anyone running a Tron Node can use it to prepare themselves for being voted in to top 27 as SR.
+Tron Monitor is a monitoring script built in Powershell to check and monitor that your SR Node is producing blocks.
+The script will send an email alert to you if your node hasn't produced blocks for over 2 minutes.
+This will be most useful for *Tron Super Representatives* & *Tron Super Representative Candidates*, although anyone running a Tron Node can use it to prepare themselves for being voted into top 27 as an SR.